 Reason: To provide for aftercare of the restored site, in accordance with Policies MLP 7, MLP 11, MLP 31, and MLP 33 of the adopted Worcestershire Minerals Local Plan, Policies WCS 5, WCS 9, and WCS 12 of the adopted Worcestershire Waste Core Strategy, and Policies SP.20, SP.22, SP.23, SP.28, DM.24, and DM.26 of the adopted Wyre Forest District Local Plan.

+How will this be secured?
+This condition has no substance; what after care, how is this defined, who will carry this out, how will it be controlled?
+Aftercare is critical to determining the harm the proposal will have and it is not defined or controlled by condition.

-A scheme for aftercare shall be submitted to the Mineral Planning Authority for approval in writing at least 9 months prior to the anticipated completion date for each Phase identified in Condition 7) of this permission.
+A scheme for aftercare shall be submitted to the Mineral Planning Authority for approval in writing at least 9 months prior to the anticipated completion date for each extraction Phase identified in Condition 7) of this permission.
 The approved scheme shall specify the steps which are to be taken to bring the land up to the required standard for the land uses shown on the approved restoration scheme, as required by Condition 45) of this permission.
 The approved scheme shall also include a programme of aftercare operations and management to be carried out in the forthcoming year; a review of the previous years’ aftercare operations and management, and make provision for site meetings on at least an annual basis with officers of the Mineral Planning Authority in order to assess the progress to date, any remedial action required, and the management of the restored areas for the following year.
 Thereafter, the development shall be carried out in accordance with the approved details, or as amended in consultation with the Mineral Planning Authority following each aftercare meeting.

+How will any “remedial action” secured?

 Reason: To provide for aftercare of the restored site, in accordance with Policies MLP 7, MLP 11, MLP 31, and MLP 33 of the adopted Worcestershire Minerals Local Plan, Policies WCS 5, WCS 9, and WCS 12 of the adopted Worcestershire Waste Core Strategy, and Policies SP.20, SP.22, SP.23, SP.28, DM.24, and DM.26 of the adopted Wyre Forest District Local Plan.